bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 <!-- form-tags-custom-components-advanced.vue -->
 ```

 ### Creating wrapper components

-You can easily create a custom wrapper component with your prefered rendering style
+You can easily create a custom wrapper component with your preferred rendering style as follows:
-as follows:

 ```html
 <template>